doosemavis/doosemavis/README.md

  [Headphone Handler 🎧](https://github.com/doosemavis/headphone_handler)

 ## 👾 Technical Skills:
-  Ruby
-  Ruby on Rails
-  ActiveRecord
-  Sinatra
-  SQL
-  Sqlite3
-  PostgresSQL
-  JavaScript
-  React.js
-  Redux
-  Git
+  Ruby · Ruby on Rails · ActiveRecord · Sinatra · SQL · Sqlite3 · PostgresSQL · JavaScript · React.js · Redux · Git

+  #### Learning: Golang (Go)

 ## 📫 How to reach me:
 #### email: moosedavis2011@gmail.com

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ... -->

-- ⚡ Fun fact: "There are no child butterflies, and there are no adult caterpillars."
+⚡ Fun fact: "There are no child butterflies, and there are no adult caterpillars."